igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 There are a few talks about Deployboard online.
 One is [a talk Topher and I gave at Github Universe 2015](https://www.youtube.com/watch?v=4etQ8s74aHg).
 There is also [a talk I gave at FutureStack 2015](https://blog.newrelic.com/2015/12/15/airbnb-democratic-deploys-futurestack15-video/).
-However, Deployboard was also unfortunately never open-sourced.
+However, Deployboard was also unfortunately never open-sourced, mostly due to lots of Airbnb-specific code and it's use of O2, an internal Bootstrap-style CSS framework.

 ### Ruby Migration ###